HP-12C: HP 12c Platinum / Prestige

 By design, the HP-12C rounds up the number of payments to the next integer, which produces meaningless results when calculating fractional periods.
-Consequently, solving for n returns a value that is mathematically incorrect vis-a-vis the standard annuity formula and different from the value returned by other financial calculators, Excel, etc.
+Consequently, solving for n returns a value that is mathematically incorrect when compared to the standard annuity formula and different from the value returned by other financial calculators, Excel, etc.

 Clones

 The Aurora FN1000 calculator in clamshell design was closely inspired by the HP-12C in 2003.
 Capitalizing on the limited availability of the HP 12c Platinum 25th Anniversary Edition, Victor Technology released the Victor V12 in 2007 which was a budget priced clone of the HP 12c Platinum edition.
 It is also available as BrtC FC-12 in Brazil.
 The 2010 Compucessory CCS28956 aka Compucessory 28956, a clamshell design, is another clone of the HP 12c Platinum, but with added margin calculation functions (COST, SELL, MGN).
 It is also available as Procalc FN 1200C in Brazil.
 The Truly SC123 in 2015 closely resembles the HP 12c Platinum as well, but in a vertical case layout.

 In 2012, SwissMicros (aka RPN-Calc) introduced a miniature clone named DM-12CC approximating the size of an ID-1 credit card (88 mm × 59 mm × 7 mm).
 It closely emulates the functionality of the original HP-12C by running the original ROM image in an emulator on an ARM Cortex-M0-based NXP LPC1114 processor.
 Newer DM12 models since 2013 feature a better keyboard and more RAM (LPC1115).
 A DM12 Silver Edition in a titanium case is available as well.

 In February 2016, SwissMicros introduced the DM12L, a version of the calculator about the same size as the original HP-12C.

 Deviating from the HP original, these calculators feature a dot-matrix display, switchable fonts and clock speeds, and, based on a Silicon Labs CP2102 converter chip, they come with a USB (Mini-B) serial interface to exchange data with a PC etc. for backup purposes (and possibly to communicate with applications like PC-based HP-12C emulators) or to update the firmware.
 Powering via USB is not supported.